Have you started preparing for Black Friday yet?

 Every year, Black Friday sales break records for making money online, and the opportunities for online sellers are huge.

-Make sure your business isn’t missing out on potential sales revenue: maximize your marketing efforts with these 11 ideas that can be tailored to suit any small business.
+Make sure your business isn’t missing out on potential sales revenue: maximize your Black Friday marketing efforts with these 11 ideas that can be tailored to suit any small business.

 1. Create hype around your big savings

-Black Friday’s a day when consumers expect to save big – so make sure your customers know just how big your savings are this year.
+Black Friday is the day when consumers expect to save big – so make sure your customers know just how big your savings are this year.

 Better yet, do it in the channels your target audience likes to spend most of their time for maximum impact.